Alpine swift: Distribution and habitat

+Alpine swifts have been recorded in some places in the Americas, including in Bermuda, Brazil, Barbados, Puerto Rico, French Guiana, Saint Lucia, and Guadeloupe.

 Behaviour and ecology

 It has a powerful and rapid flight with deep slow wing beats.
 They are known to engage in twilight ascent, which is characterised by increased flight activity and gaining altitude and longer-distance horizontal flights at dawn and dusk, possibly part of social interactions between individuals.
 Alpine swifts spend most of their lives in the air, living on the insects they catch in their beaks.
 They drink on the wing, but roost on vertical cliffs or walls.
 A study published in 2013 showed Alpine swifts can spend over six months flying without having to land.
 All vital physiological processes, including sleep, can be performed while in air.
 In 2011, Felix Liechti and his colleagues at the Swiss Ornithological Institute attached electronic tags that log movement to six alpine swifts and it was discovered that the birds could stay aloft in the air for more than 200 days straight.